 Many people assume the words “theft,” “burglary,” and “robbery” all mean the same thing.
 While it’s true all three terms describe a crime involving someone else’s property, there are significant differences in the way each offense is legally defined.
-It’s important for defendants to understand exactly what they are being accused of committing, so to help explain the differences between these crimes, Salt Lake City criminal lawyer Darwin Overson compares the legal definitions of burglary, theft, and robbery as they exist in the Utah Code.
+It’s important for defendants to understand exactly what they are being accused of committing, so to help explain the differences between these crimes, Salt Lake City criminal defense lawyer Darwin Overson compares the legal definitions of burglary, theft, and robbery as they exist in the Utah Code.

 Robbery vs. Burglary and Theft